-What if you are done with your drawer but there are still items remaining on the towel?
+What if you are done with your drawer, but ITEMS STILL remain on the towel?

 This happens quite often and is actually a good thing.
 If you have finished organizing your junk drawer but still have items left on your towel that means you are able to see the exact purpose of your new utility drawer.
 You are already able to visualize what belongs in this newly decluttered area and that is a big step, huge actually.
 So pat yourself on the back and get back to work.

-If you find there are a few things left on your towel, you will need to move those items to your sorting area.
+If you find a few things left on your towel, you will need to move those items to your sorting area.

 Continue until your towel is completely empty then give it a shake and toss it in the “put away” basket.

 One of the biggest issues when decluttering is stopping before you are done.
 That means we need to deal with what we sorted out.
-Those items that didn’t land on the towel and get put back into the utility drawer.
+Those items that didn’t land on the towel.
+Let’s take care of those now.

-First, tie up the trash and put it in the trash can.
+1. Tie up any trash and take it to your trash can.

-Next, close up the donation box and put it directly into your car.
+2. Close up the donation box and put it directly into your car.
 Do not skip this step!
-Even if the box is not completely filled up, close it and walk it out to your car immediately.
+Even if the box is not filled up, close it and immediately walk it out to your car.
 Get that stuff out of your house and gone for good.